redbadger/awesome-badger/charypar/tech-principles/README.md

 Complexity is the main opposing force in software development.
 We should be striving to minimise it at every step, because it will only ever grow.
 Complexity is the reason why software development slows down, as we have to navigate around existing choices and their consequences.
 We must do all we can to avoid building in more complexity than is absolutely necessary.

-There is complexity in the product itself, some of which is inherent, and some is based on assumption, which should be challenged.
-Similarly, we let assumptions affect technology choices, especially in picking tools which offer a lot of features out of the box.
-Unfortunately, for each of those features, the authors had to make a number of choices, which will limit our options later - they increase complexity.
+There is complexity in the product itself, some of which is inherent, and some is based on assumptions.
+We should challenge those assumptions to make sure we're only building what is actually needed.
+We should avoid our own assumptions affect technology choices, especially when picking tools which offer a lot of features out of the box.
+Unfortunately, those tools greatly increase complexity: for each feature we won't use, the author had to make a number of choices, which will limit our options later.
 We don't need those features today, we can afford to wait until we do.

 ## 4. Validate assumptions and adapt